ucsb-cs24/s19/backup_pa/pa02/pa02_new.md

 ## Case 1: Find the highest rated movie that starts with a given prefix
 If `arg1` is `true`, you should expect the third argument to be a movie prefix.
 In this case,
 * In your main program insert the movies in the same order as they appear in the input file into a BST, using the public functions of your class.
-* Print the pre-order traversal of your tree to stdout, for each node visited, output the movie name, rating and depth.
+* Print the pre-order traversal of your tree to stdout, for each node visited, output the movie name, rating, and depth.
 * Find the movie with the highest rating beginning with the prefix was passed in as the third argument, using the public functions of your BST.

 Below is a sample run of the program with `arg1` as `true`